ldeluigi/avalon/README.md

 - `!approve/!reject` - Used to approve or reject a party during the team building phase.
 - `!success/!fail` - Used to succeed or fail a quest during the secret vote phase.

+### Custom game settings

+#### Custom aspect and language

+When you run `!avalon` you can pass special arguments that will be interpreted in order to select a language (between available translations) and a custom skin (that is a different set of role names, images and lore setting).
+Examples:
+- `it`,`ita`,`italian` set language to italian;
+- `sw`,`star wars`, set skin to Star Wars and language to english;
+- `gs`,`guerre stellari`, set language to italian and skin to Star Wars (in italian "Guerre Stellari");

+#### Custom Roles

+During the join/login phase, players can set the role list by typing `!roles [roles-list]`, where roles-list is a list of roles separated by a space.
+With this command the lady of the lake can be enabled, by adding 'lady' to the roles list (even though she is not an actual player role).

 ## Coming Soon